Faculty and staff reporting resources

 - Refer students to the appropriate resources.

 - Explain that you cannot guarantee confidentiality due to the University’s concern for campus safety, but that you will respect their privacy and only pass on information on a need-to-know basis.
-Employees are required to consult with Office of the Dean of Students, 928-523-5181, or Pamela Heinonen, Title IX Coordinator, 928-523-3312, on all reports of possible Title IX issues.
+Employees are required to consult with the Equity and Access Office at 928-523-3312, Office of the Dean of Students at 928-523-5181, or the Title IX Coordinator at 928-523-5315 concerning all reports of possible Title IX issues.

 - Explain that retaliation or retribution of ANY kind taken against an individual as a result of that person filing a complaint, requesting information, cooperating in an investigation, or otherwise participating in these reporting procedures is strictly prohibited.

 - Explain that the student can:

 - Speak with confidential resources such as Counseling Services, 928-523-2261, who can explain processes and services in a confidential manner.
 The student can use these services even if they do not wish to file a complaint.

 - File a criminal complaint.
 Victims may pursue criminal charges by contacting NAUPD at 928-523-3000.

 - Contact Northern Arizona Center Against Sexual Assault (NACASA) at 928-213-6112 to schedule a forensic exam (rape kit) or Victim Witness Services at 928-856-7676 to better understand both criminal and university administrative options.

 - File a complaint under the Student Code of Conduct.
 Victims may pursue administrative complaints alone or in conjunction with a criminal complaint through the Student Code of Conduct by contacting the Office of the Dean of Students at 928-523-5181.

 - The Title IX Coordinator offers supportive measures and collaborates campus-wide to implement these services, such as removing affected students from a shared class, providing mutual no contact orders, or assistance in relocation within the residence halls, as appropriate.